MinecraftU/mcu-curriculum/level_2/generated_structures.md

 ### Dungeon (Common)
 ### Mineshaft (Common)
+A maze with many corridors supported by wooden beams with incomplete rail systems where minecarts with chests can generate.
+These chests can include loot such as rails, ores, and golden apples.
+Cave spider spawners heavily surrounded by cobwebs can also generate here.

 ### Stronghold (Rare)
 ### Buried Treasure (Rare)
+A single chest that spawns below sand in beach biomes.
+The chest has a high chance of containing valuable loot like ores, a heart of the sea, a potion of water breathing, and fish.
+Buried treasure can be located using explorer maps, which can be found in shipwrecks.

 ## Nether Structures

 ### Nether Fortress (Uncommon)
 ### Bastion Remnant (Uncommon)
+A large, castle-like structure made of mostly basalt and blackstone.
+They are very dangerous, with piglins, piglin brutes (that can disable shields with axes) and hoglins that can do lots of damage and knock you into lava.
+But, it can be very rewarding, with many gold blocks to mine and chests that may contain gold, iron, arrows, crossbows, netherite, a lodestone, and more.